Urban climate: Precipitation

 Because cities are warmer, the warmer air is apt to rise, and if the humidity is high it can cause convectional rainfall – short intense bursts of rain and thunderstorms.

 Urban areas produce particles of dust (notably soot) and these act as hygroscopic nuclei which encourages rain production and otherwise affect convection via cloud microphysics.

 Because of the warmer temperatures there is less snow in the city than surrounding areas.

 Winds

 Wind speeds are often lower in cities than the countryside because the buildings act as barriers (wind breaks).
-On the other hand, tall buildings can act as wind tunnels in which winds funneled between the structures.
+On the other hand, tall buildings can act as wind tunnels in which winds are funneled between the structures.
 This effect can be exacerbated on longer streets with suitable buildings properly oriented to the wind direction.
-The gusty winds around buildings also leads to (eddying).
+The gusty winds around buildings also leads to eddying.

 Humidity

 Cities usually have a lower relative humidity than the surrounding air because cities are hotter, and rainwater in cities is unable to be absorbed into the ground to be released into the air by evaporation, and transpiration occurs much less since cities contain little vegetation relative to rural areas.
 Surface runoff is usually taken up directly into the subterranean sewage water system and thus vanishes from the surface immediately.
 Better understanding of urban temperature and water vapor contributions and/ or loss will reveal the reasons for lower relative humidity within cities, especially since relative humidity is dependent on temperature changes.